 The University of California Davis Kidney Transplant Program was started in 1985 and performs about 150 kidney transplants a year.
 Half of the organs transplanted come from living donors.
 Our comprehensive team of professionals includes surgeons, nephrologists, nurses, social workers, dieticians, case managers and financial counselors.
 Each member plays a unique critical role, and collectively their expertise and experience make the program one of the most successful in the nation

 The process for the donor begins with the completion of a health questionnaire.
 The living donor nurse coordinator will review the information provided.
 If there are no immediate concerns, a blood type and crossmatch test will be done to check for compatibility between the donor and recipient.
 In the past, an incompatible pair had no alternative, and the potential recipient simply stayed on the deceased donor waitlist.
 Now it is possible for even incompatible pairs to enjoy the many benefits of living donation.
 Paired donation is an option that matches incompatible donor-recipient pairs with other pairs, and they “exchange” donors.
 We are offering paired exchange for all incompatible donor-recipient pairs in our center.
-We are pleased to be a partner in the Alliance for Paired Donation (APD).
-The APD is a national organization that joins transplant centers together to provide a larger pool of incompatible pairs for potential exchange transplants.
+We also participate in national paired donation programs that join transplant centers together to provide a larger pool of incompatible pairs for potential exchange transplants.

 Once compatibility is confirmed or the donor-recipient pair decides to pursue paired exchange, the donor will have an in depth medical evaluation.
 This is to protect the well being of your donor and to make sure you receive a healthy kidney.